deepaklearner/sample_cypher/simple1.md

     ORDER BY n.Level

 Multiple issue. there are total 7 rows in output.
 Duplicate employeeNumber. also for 2000001 Level is coming as 2 instead of 1

-v1.4

-// Step 1: Identify the CEO (user who reports to themselves) and set their level to 1 MATCH (ceo:User)
-WHERE ceo.employeeNumber = ceo.managerid
-WITH ceo
-// Return the CEO with level 1
-RETURN ceo.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, 1 AS Level UNION
-// Step 2: Find all direct reports to the CEO and set their level to 2 MATCH (n:User)-[:REPORTS_TO]->(ceo:User)
-WHERE ceo.employeeNumber = n.managerid
-RETURN n.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, 2 AS Level UNION
-// Step 3: Recursively find indirect reports and calculate the level dynamically MATCH (n:User)-[:REPORTS_TO*]->(ceo:User)
-WHERE n.managerid <> n.employeeNumber  // Avoid users reporting to themselves
-WITH n, ceo, LENGTH((n)-[:REPORTS_TO*]->(ceo)) + 1 AS level
-RETURN n.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, level ORDER BY level